-Appendix 4 School Cluster Application Form 2022/23 and 2023/24
+Appendix 4 School Cluster Application Form 2022/23 and 2023/24 proficiency in the Irish language and can fulfil the roles, as appropriate.

 Application Form to create a temporary full-time teaching post through school clusters for the 2022/23 and 2023/2024 school years.